oaimli/oaimli.github.io/index.md

 - Text summarization in an abstractive manner
 - Pre-trained large language models
 - Sequence-to-sequence learning (seq2seq)
-- Data-efficient methods for training and inference
+- Data- and parameter-efficient methods for training and inference

 ### Selected Publications